-I could make something cool up and say I like bouldering or ax throwing (yes, this is a now a thing), but the truth is that I’m most content in my parent’s kitchen in Connecticut or my own in Brooklyn.
+I could make something cool up and say I like bouldering or ax throwing, but the truth is that I’m most content in my parent’s kitchen in Connecticut or my own in Brooklyn.
 Nothing makes me happier than making a big spread and having people I love around me talking, eating, and drinking.
 I’m also a compulsive book collector.
 I just finished The Sympathizer by Viet Thanh Nguyen, which is one of those books I can’t stop thinking about.
 Other favorites are Lolita, Invisible Cities, and Fates & Furies.

 4. What do colleagues say is your best quality?